Skip to main content

 JDBC Rename Columns by Pattern

-If a user applies Rename Columns by Pattern with Pattern = ^Bob and Replacement = Fog then all column names that start with abc will be renamed by replacing abc with xyz
+If a user applies Rename Columns by Pattern with Pattern = ^manager and Replacement = supervisor then all column names that start with manager will be renamed by replacing manger with supervisor

 123John Doe{"address": {"city": "Los Angeles", "zip": "90001"}}M78920002025-05-20 07:53:39